aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
 2. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
 3. Click on the same article from the Google search results page.
 Or you can:
-4. Disable javascript on the website by clicking the button right icon </> on the uBlock panel.
+4. Disable javascript on the website by clicking the button right icon </> on the uBlock Origin panel.
 5. Refresh the page.

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
-By default sites' cookies are removed after page loads (to bypass article limit).
+By default sites' cookies/local storage are removed after page loads (to bypass article limit).
 Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s)/external sources.

 ### Troubleshooting